astro-alexis/magnotron-tts/README.md

 The content of this repository is licensed under MIT license (see the included **LICENSE**).

 This code comes with no warranty whatsoever and you may find it poorly written.
-You are very welcome to email [alexis.lavail@physics.uu.se](mailto:alexis.lavail@physics.uu.se) if you have questions, but keep in mind that I will not guarantee assistance if you experience problems installing or running this code.
+You are very welcome to email [astro@lavail.net](astro@lavail.net) if you have questions, but keep in mind that I will not guarantee assistance if you experience problems installing or running this code.

 ## What you need
 Here are listed the python packages needed to run the python scripts, and their version as output by `pipreqs`.